November 2025

 Recipients transferring from Ontario Works

-Some Ontario Works participants will be granted ODSP while receiving Ontario Works Mandatory Benefits for medical transportation, diabetic supplies and surgical supplies/dressings.
+Some Ontario Works recipients will be granted ODSP while receiving Ontario Works Mandatory benefits for medical transportation, diabetic supplies, and surgical supplies/dressings.
 Eligible costs should continue to be paid without interruption until the Ontario Works benefit expiration date if:

 Retroactive payments based on reconciliation of costs

-With the exception of meal allowances, MSN pays for the actual cost of the travel/transportation and supplies specified on the MSN form.
-In some cases, actual costs will exceed the amounts originally approved.
+With the exception of meal allowances, MSN pays for the approved cost of the travel/transportation and items on the Schedule.
+In some cases, actual costs may exceed the amounts originally approved.
 In these cases, a reconciliation should take place based on verification of the actual expenses incurred.
-Payment for the difference in costs can be made retroactive to the date the completed MSN form was received by the ODSP office.
+Payment for the difference in costs can be made retroactive to the date the completed application form was received by the ODSP office.

 Related directives